opengisch/QField-docs/documentation/how-to/standalone-datasets.en.md

 - PNG (.png); and
 - WebP (.webp)

-!!!
+!!! note
     QField can handle several standalone datasets compressed into one ZIP archive; in this scenario, each dataset will be added as individual layers in QField.

 ## Opening an vector or raster dataset